Recipes for pastured chicken

 - cook until inner thigh meat temp is 155 degrees (usually about an hour)

-- the biggie: cooked an additional half hour past reaching internal temp of 165 degrees (surprising for us)
+- cook an additional half hour or until reaching internal temp of 165 degrees (uncover to crisp)

 - let the chicken rest for 20 minutes before cutting